Stockpiling Fuels: The Right and Wrong Way To Do It

 People do not want anything to disrupt their daily lives or inconvenience them in any way.
 We saw it with the toilet paper shortage and we will continue to see it with anything else that may become a shortage.

-Fuel, especially gas, is not necessarily something you want to stockpile large quantities unless you know what you are doing.
+Fuel, especially gas, is not necessarily something you want to stockpile large quantities of unless you know what you are doing.
 As someone who has worked in this industry for several years, you have to be diligent and plan when stockpiling fuel.

 For starters, gas is not the same as diesel.
 This may be common knowledge for most people, but I still run across people who think differently.
 Diesel has a lower octane rating than gas.
-Therefore, you cannot run diesel in a gas-powered vehicle or motor because gas-powered can not easily combust diesel due to the low octane in the diesel fuel.
+Therefore, you cannot run diesel in a gas-powered vehicle or motor because gas-powered vehicles can not easily combust diesel due to the low octane in the diesel fuel.

 Thanks for reading,